-With the constant change in apps and with the introduction of smartphones and tablets much earlier, staying safe online can have extra pressures and can bring more anxiety for parents and carers.
+With constant changes to technology, sometimes it is hard to keep up to date with the new apps, games and online crazes.
+Staying safe online can provide pressure at home and can bring more anxiety for children, parents and carers.
+At home it is important to stay SMART too.
+In order to do this, clear rules and routines should be set for children when using technology.
 We hope that parents and carers can continue to work closely with the school to embed these SMART rules at home as well as making the time to talk together about online safety and how to use the internet safely.

 Here are some supporting resources to aide online safety at home: